 - Identifying with characters and stories – using characters and/or storylines to connect to things that are happening in your child’s life, and in the world in general, opens up opportunity to discuss those issues.
 You can choose to focus only lightly on the reality, such as saying, ‘look, Sam the Hen (or whatever the character is) has the same problems we have and see how he is feeling better now?’
 Or you can talk more deeply about whatever issues your child might be facing, using the story as a stepping off point.
-Judge this by your child’s age, their current mental health and your feelings about how much they can handle.
+Judge this by your child’s age, their current mental health and your feelings about how much they (and you) can handle.

 - Escape – Reading a book can be all about escaping reality and immersing yourself in another world.
 You can escape to another place, another time, or another world.
 Reading is a pleasure and a joy and does not require an internet connection or any fancy equipment!
 Libraries are wonderful places and it is free to borrow books, so make sure you join up.
 Supporting local authors by purchasing their books is important for the continuation of our industry, so if you can afford to buy books, please do and build a library for you and your child.
 It is something to treasure for life.